 At Boys & Girls Clubs of Hernando County, there is nothing more important than the safety of our youth members.
-We work every day to create a safe, fun environment, so kids can have every opportunity to be successful in life.
+We work every day to create a safe, inclusive and engaging environment that ignites the unlimited potential of our Club kids and teens.

 We do not tolerate inappropriate behavior of any kind, including child sexual abuse or misconduct.
-From strict adherence to policies and guidelines within Club facilities and staffing structure, to equipping young people with the critical thinking and social-emotional skills to make healthy, safe choices, ensuring Club members are safe is the first step to their success.
+From strict adherence to policies and guidelines within Club facilities and staffing structure to equipping young people with the critical thinking and socialemotional skills to make healthy, safe choices, ensuring Club members are safe is the first step to their success.